stems/join-monster/docs/how-it-works.md

 Notice that most of these fields do not have resolvers.
 Most of the time, adding the SQL decorations will be enough.
 [Join Monster](https://github.com/stems/join-monster) fetches the data and converts it to the correct object tree structure with the expected property names so the child resolvers know where to find the data.

 Also notice the `immortal` field, which does have a resolver.
 This field demonstrates how not all the fields must come from the batch request.
 You can write custom resolvers like you normally would that gets data from anywhere else.
 [Join Monster](https://github.com/stems/join-monster) is just a way of fetching data, it will not hinder your ability to write your resolvers.
-You can also have your fields get data fron a column *and* apply a resolver to modify, format, or extend the data.
+You can also have your fields get data from a column *and* apply a resolver to modify, format, or extend the data.

 ## Calling the Function